Spanish Indians: Other peoples

 In 1952–1953, Miccosukees living west of Miami told Sturtevant that yathâmpa:Lî ("bad people") had also lived in Florida.
 The yathâmpa:Lî were said to have been found by the Spanish living south of present-day Ocala.
 The Spanish traded with and intermarried with the yathâmpa:Lî.
 At first, Seminoles also traded and intermarried with the yathâmpa:Lî.
 The Spanish later incited the yathâmpa:Lî to attack the Seminoles.
 The Seminoles defeated the yathâmpa:Lî and Spanish in a multi-day battle.
 (Sturtevant notes that there are similarities in the story of this battle with the 1702 Battle of Flint River, in which Muscogulges defeated an Apalachee-Spanish force.)

-Neill collected a story from a Cow Creek Seminole informant relating how a people called imá:la, who were big and ferocious, fought with the ko:ico:bî (Mikasuki for the Florida panther, possibly meaning the Panther or Tiger clan of the Miccosukee).
+Wilfred T. Neill collected a story from a Cow Creek Seminole informant relating how a people called imá:la, who were big and ferocious, fought with the ko:ico:bî (Mikasuki for the Florida panther, possibly meaning the Panther or Tiger clan of the Miccosukee).
 The imá:la were driven away, but a few returned after the Second Seminole War and took refuge with the Miccosukee.
 Neill notes that imá:la resembles "Emola", the name of a Timucuan town in northeastern Florida mentioned by René Goulaine de Laudonnière.